JoePaxton/familiarity/README.md

 *This answers questions 2 and 3*

 ### 3. Mini-abstract and relevance of [matplotlib]:
-Using the [matplotlib] API, I was able to analyze the data visually.
+Using the [matplotlib] API, I was able to analyze the data explained from above visually.
 I plotted a scatter plot from the program I created, called [familiarity.py].

 ```python
 plt.xlim(xmin=0, xmax=yrs_active + 5)